 Timelapse+ mode is a mode of operation in which the trail camera will take a picture based on an interval of time as well as take pictures when anything crosses the cameras detection zone as if it were in Trail Cam mode.
 It will take the Timelapse pictures regardless of if there is anything in front of camera or not.
-In this mode of operation the camera will take pictures at night but only of anything that crosses the detection zone.
+In this mode of operation the camera will also take pictures at night but only of anything that crosses the detection zone as if it is Trail Cam Mode.

 When viewing images taken in Timelapse+ mode you must use the Buck Watch Timelapse Viewer software.
 The Browning trail camera packaging should have this included on a mini CD.
 If operating a PC that runs Windows install the software and then view anything captured through this.
 Should you need the download for the software click the link provided below.

-The pictures taken that are motion triggered while in this mode will also be located in the Timelapse file chronologically between the interval pictures.
+The pictures taken during the day that are motion triggered while in this mode will also be located in the Timelapse file chronologically between the interval pictures.
+Pictures taken at night via motion activation are placed in a DCIM file on the SD card.

 If operating a Mac the Buck Watch Timelapse Viewer software is not compatible.
 To view anything taken in Timelapse mode the file extension should be changed from a .TLS to a .AVI which is a standard file type any media player can read.